Bindings decorated by the motto “Susque deque” View larger

 ● Jasset David Cody Ormsby-Gore, 7th Baron Harlech (b.
 1986)

-● Bonhams, The contents of Glyn Cywarch the property of Lord Harlech, London, 29 March 2017, lot 237 (part lot; “ruled in red, later calf preserving old gilt stamped sides with triple rule border and foliate design enclosing central motto ‘Susqz Deque’ with monogram above and beneath (attributed to Jacques Amyot in old bookseller’s note)”) [RBH 24150-237]
+● Bonhams, The contents of Glyn Cywarch the property of Lord Harlech, London, 29 March 2017, lot 237 (part lot; “ruled in red, later calf preserving old gilt stamped sides with triple rule border and foliate design enclosing central motto ‘Susqz Deque’ with monogram above and beneath (attributed to Jacques Amyot in old bookseller’s note)” [link]) [RBH 24150-237]

 ● unidentified owner - bought in sale (£3125) [online, link]